BioforestChain/dweb_browser-docs/src/en/plaoc/barcode-scanning/README.md

 ### getView

-Gets the container element for the video.
-Developers can customize the style using this DOM element.
+Get the container element of the video.
+Developers can customize the style based on this DOM.

-- Method Signature:
+- Method signature:

 ```ts
 getView: HTMLElement | null;